VviGit/7JX4uuZNeB/readme.md

 > Important : once you click on create service, you will be billed based on the time the service is running.
 If you are following this tutorial with the free trial, you get 300$.
 Otherwise, **you could be billed** from now.

-On the next page, the console lets you download CA Certificate, Access Certificate and Access Key, you will need it to connect to your cluster.
+On the next page, the console lets you download CA Certificate, Access Certificate and Access Key, you will need them to connect to your cluster.

 Once you downloaded them, you can click on Next: Create Topic.